-The United States has recently experienced historically high levels of inflation.
+The United States has recently experienced historically high and fluctuating levels of inflation.
 If the inflation rate continues to increase, for example due to increases in the costs of labor and supplies, or remain at a historically high rate, it will affect our expenses, such as employee compensation, supply costs and research and development expenses.
-Additionally, the United States is experiencing an acute workforce shortage, which in turn, has created a very competitive wage environment that may increase our operating costs.
+In addition, elevated and fluctuating inflation and increasing interest rates has contributed to potential economic uncertainty in the larger economy.
 To the extent inflation continues to result in rising interest rates and has other adverse effects on the market, it may adversely affect our financial condition and results of operations.